Antinatalism: Impossibility of consent

 Gerald Harrison and Julia Tanner argue that when we want to significantly affect someone by our action and it is not possible to get their consent, then the default should be to not take such action.
 The exception is, according to them, actions by which we want to prevent greater harm of a person (for example, pushing someone out of the way of a falling piano).
 However, in their opinion, such actions certainly do not include procreation, because before taking this action a person does not exist.

 Asheel Singh emphasizes that one does not have to think that coming into existence is always an overall harm in order to recognize antinatalism as a correct view.
 In his opinion, it is enough to think that there is no moral right to inflict serious, preventable harms upon others without their consent.

 Chip Smith and Max Freiheit argue that procreation is contrary to non-aggression principle of right-wing libertarians, according to which nonconsensual actions should not be taken toward other people.

-Death as a harm

-Marc Larock presents a view which he calls "deprivationalism".
-According to this view: